menacit/virt_base_course/09-intro_recap.md

 ## Warm-up quiz
 - Describe three ways virtualisation can improve reliability
 - Explain the main difference between HW-level and OS-level virtualisation
-- Explain why virtualisation can be bad for performance
+- Explain why virtualisation can have a negative impact on performance
 - Describe why network/shared storage is most often used for storing virtual disks of VMs

 **[virt_course+010901@%EMAIL_DOMAIN%](mailto:virt_course+010901@%EMAIL_DOMAIN%)**